 The National Center for Airborne Laser Mapping will provide to the PI: 1) the budget justification for NCALM services, and 2) a letter of support from the NCALM director stating that the facility is willing and able to schedule the PI's project.
 These PDF files should be uploaded by the PI to the Supplementary Documents section of the Fastlane submission.
 When Principal Investigators submit their research proposals, they should follow up with NCALM and provide the relevant NSF proposal number, so the NCALM facility can report to the NSF/EAR/IF program the proposals pending before NSF that have requests for NCALM services.

 Please direct all inquiries for NCALM services to ncalm [at] egr.uh.edu.

 Responsibility of PI

 A Principal Investigator must write scientific justification for the use of research-grade ALSM data from NCALM in the official proposal to the NSF.
 Detailed budgets and budget justification provided by NCALM to the PI (i.e., Appendix A) should be a part of the Supplementary Documents in the PI's proposal.
 The PI must provide NCALM the following to generate the necessary documents:

 - Title of PI's project.

 - Summary of proposed work (one page or less).
-Summary of PI’s NSF project for which the data is going to be used.
-This can be the Summary of PI’s project submitted to NSF.
+Summary of PI's NSF project for which the data is going to be used.
+This can be the summary of the PI's project submitted to NSF.

 - Justification for the research-grade ALSM data.
-The PI specifies why it is important to have ALSM data for his/her research.
+The PI specifies why it is important to have ALSM data for their research.

 - Approximate rectangular dimensions (length and width) and location of the proposed project.